Ebiere24/Ebiere24/README.md

   <h2>About Me</h2>
   <p>
     I am a learner of the <strong>ALX Frontend Development</strong> program and I’m revamping my GitHub profile to make it stand out during my job search.
-    My journey into software engineering started with curiosity and passion — the drive to turn ideas into something that works and helps people.
+    My journey into software engineering started with curiosity and passion  the drive to turn ideas into something that works and helps people.
     It’s not just about coding; it’s about building a future I believe in, one line at a time.
   </p>
   <p>
-    <strong>My goal:</strong> To become a world-class software engineer who builds impactful, user-friendly solutions that solve real-world problems,
+    <strong>My goal:</strong> To become a world-class software engineer who builds impactful, user-friendly solutions that solve real world problems,
     inspire innovation, and contribute to a smarter, more connected future.
   </p>
 </section>